sagan/simplegoproxy/README.md

         Root path (with leading and trailing slash) (default "/") -sign
         Calculate the sign of target url and output result.
 The "key" flag need to be set.
-Args are url(s)
+Args are url(s) -user string
+        Username of admin UI (Admin UI is available at "/admin" path) (default "root")
 ```

 All arguments are optional, and can also be set by environment variable with the same name in uppercase, e.g.: "port" flag can also be set using "PORT" env.